redawg/containerreports/README.md

 # Initalizing the Report Container
 You will need privledged escalation on target host the inventory can be by itself or part of the inventory of the targeted machines of the reports.
-Notice I limited the template to run against my Container/report host.
+Notice I limited the template to run against my "Report Host/Container Host".
 You can run it without limiting and it will just delegate to the Contianer host:

 ![image](https://user-images.githubusercontent.com/17077661/121974179-b940f400-cd33-11eb-9f91-05c3948031ab.png)

 ## Vars needed for initcontianer.yml  (Take note as you will need these to match later in the Report template setup)
 <pre class="line-number language-yaml">---
-container_host: 172.16.1.10        # Your target host for running the container
+container_host: 172.16.1.10        # Your target host for running the container "Report Host/Container Host"
 report_user: ansibleacct           # Your account name that will be added reports to the container (ansible_user/remote_user) this should match the custome cred above
 target_port: 8081                  # Contianer port mapping and firewall port opened  Example 8081 maps to 8080 on the container
 home_dir: /var/lib/tmp             # Where the root directory is setup on the container host